Corpse Party (2008 video game): Reception

 Corpse Party has been largely well-received by critics, especially following the PlayStation Portable release of the game.
 Writing for Electronic Gaming Monthly, Mollie L. Patterson praised the character work in the game, describing a "small wave of panic and despair" she felt over the central group of characters, whom she originally described as a "who’s who of Japanese anime stereotypes."
 Along with Marko Djordjević from GameSpot and Kimberley Wallace from GamesRadar+, Patterson specifically praised the game's audio design, describing a specific sequence in the game in which gruesome audio is used in place of visuals to disturb the player.
 Concurring, Ryan Clements from IGN wrote that he "couldn't imagine playing it without a top-of-the-line pair of headphones."
 Peter Willington from Pocket Gamer likewise praised the starring personalities of the game, specifically praising the teacher character Yui Shishido and the duo of Seiko Shinohara and Naomi Nakashima.
 Chris Shive from Hardcore Gamer applauded the game's horror atmosphere, and specifically how it is complemented by the original soundtrack.

 Corpse Partys most extensive criticism is of its multiple ending system.
 While providing some praise for the disturbing nature of the wrong endings, Chris Walden from Destructoid addressed a specific example where avoiding a wrong ending in the game's second chapter was very difficult, made more cumbersome by the fact that he could not skip the wrong ending's long dialogue sequence after having already seen it prior.
 Dom Kim of RPGFan shared this sentiment, describing his frustration at seeing all of the game's long wrong endings, especially when he was unable to find save points.
 Kim found that the gameplay was uninteresting in general, stating as the conclusion of his review, "I like Corpse Party a lot, just not as a game."

 Shaun Musgrave from TouchArcade heavily criticized the iOS release of the game, saying, "unless you want your wallet to meet a bad ending itself, don’t bother crashing this party, lest this party crash on you."
 Among his criticisms were a lack of iPad support, unpleasant screen borders, blurry filtered graphics, unaccommodating controls, and frequent game crashes that he experienced while playing.

 Adaptations

-In 2008, the game was adapted into the manga series Corpse Party: Blood Covered, published by Square Enix in Japan.
+In 2008, the game was adapted into the manga series Corpse Party: BloodCovered, published by Square Enix in Japan.

 On August 2, 2012, the original video animation (OVA) adaptation Corpse Party: Missing Footage was released as part of a limited edition release of Corpse Party: Sweet Sachiko's Hysteric Birthday Bash for the PSP.
 A multi-episode sequel OVA titled Corpse Party: Tortured Souls was announced on the same day.

 A live-action film adaptation was released on August 1, 2015.